hpc/charliecloud/doc/dev.rst

 What to do in each location should either be obvious or commented.

 ..
-LocalWords:  milestoned gh nv cht Chacon's scottchacon mis cantfix
+LocalWords:  milestoned gh nv cht Chacon's scottchacon mis cantfix tmpimg